ikketimnl/wos-voicechat-counter/README.md

 ## Contributing and original creator support

 Feel free to submit issues and enhancement requests!
-If you like the project you can buy me a coffee :P https://buymeacoffee.com/bj0rd
+If you like the project you can buy the original creator a [coffee](https://buymeacoffee.com/bj0rd) :P

 ## 📄 License